MicrosoftDocs/windows-itpro-docs/windows/application-management/add-apps-and-features.md

 ---
-title: Add or hide Windows features
+title: Add, remove, or hide Windows features
-description: Learn how to add Windows optional features using the Apps & features page in the Settings app.
-Also see the group policy objects (GPO) and MDM policies that show or hide Apps and Windows Features in the Settings app.
+description: Learn how to add or remove Windows optional features using the Optional features page in the Settings app.
+Also see the group policy objects (GPO) and MDM policies that show or hide Windows Features in the Settings app.
 Use Windows PowerShell to show or hide specific features in Windows Features.
 author: aczechowski
 ms.author: aaroncz
 manager: aaroncz